Vaibhav5702/Manobal/README.md

 ## What is Manobal ?
 ###### Manobal is your happiness buddy helps the user to tackle anger, stress, anxiety, depression, and heartbreak.
 It's empathetic, helpful and will never judge you.
 In times of loneliness the AR Bot helps you to build confidence and improve your self esteem in your personal space.
 ## Inspiration
 ###### A healthy mind is as necessary as a healthy body.
-Especially during covid, where some people suffered, mental health becomes utmost important.
+Especially during covid, where some people were stuck alone and suffered, mental health became utmost important.
 This is the inspiration behind creating the app <b>Manobal</b>.

 ## Problem it solves:
 ###### In this covid era, there is a spike in mental health cases.
 Isolation, social distancing and closure of institutions, workplaces have undoubtedly affected the social and mental health of individuals from across the board.